Dappled horse, dappled grey horse, horse dappling

 Dappled Grey Horse

 June all grown up!
 Now showing her dapples.
-Note the complete colour change, she was almost black when she was born and is now a stunning steel blue dappled roan
+Note the complete colour change, she was almost black when she was born and now has a stunning steel blue dappled gray coat

-Although most coat colours can have dapples, chestnut foals are less likely to develop these beautiful markings.
+Although most coat colours can have dapples, chestnut foals are less likely to develop these beautiful markings, they are more common on a gray coat.

 Which Horse Breeds Have Dapples?